Hexagon/tips-and-tricks/README.md

-# SSH nyckelhantering windows
+# Windows SSH key management

-Använd PS när nedan kommandon körs, adminläge.
-Nyckeln kan sedan användas från lite var som helst, inkl VS Code.
+ssh-agent is used by PowerShell, VS Code and even cmd.

+Use PowerShell

-## Installera extra paket i windows
+## Enable extra Windows features (Requires admin-shell)

 *OpenSSH-klient*